projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 When you run `git status` after cloning the `pub` repo, it tells you that you are "On branch master".
 The `master` branch is not a special branch.
 It's just the name the that Git authors decided to use when creating a new repository.
-Same with `origin` when you clone repo.
+Same with `origin` as the default name for the remote repository when you clone repo.

 Adding changes to Git, in some ways, is like _saving_ it to a branch.
-For every _save_ you do, Git can tracks the changes, who made those changes, when they were made, and some other information.
+For every _save_ you do, Git tracks the changes, who made those changes, when they were made, along with some other information.

 You're probably thinking: _wow, so it's just like saving in a text editor like Notepad, then?_ Not exactly.
 When you are working in Notepad, it doesn't care